github/opensource.guide/_articles/sustaining/best-practices.md

 We spend plenty of time talking about how to make other people happy.
 But first and foremost, make yourself happy.
 Maintainer happiness is a non-negotiable requirement for the survival of any open source project.

 As you've probably noticed, a major part of maintaining an active open source project is managing other people.
 While that can be a lot less fun than coding or writing, there are things you can do to make your life easier.

-Let's talk about how to set up your projects in a way that helps you maintain your sanity.
+You should feel empowered to say no, set and enforce rules, and take breaks when you need them.

 * TOC
 {:toc}